upstarter/automata/README.md

     # one of :sequence, :selector, :parallel, :action (no children), etc...
     node_type: :selector,

-    # the frequency of updates for this node(subtree), in milliseconds
+    # the system heartbeat for this node(subtree), in milliseconds
-    # the default is 0 ms, essentially an infinite loop
+    # the default is 0 ms (infinite loop)
+    # heartbeat adaption as meta-level(automata) action
+    # can be changed at runtime
     tick_freq: 200, # 200ms